Skip to content

 • QUIC/HTTP3 over UDP is not captured in this mode.

-• Uses a packet forwarding engine and optional raw PCAP capture.
+• Supports raw PCAP capture.

 Storage and IPC

 • App Group container: shared storage for requests, bodies, sessions, scripts, rules, and logs.
+Backed by a GRDB SQLite database.
+Request/response bodies above a small inline threshold are stored as separate files in the container.

 • Fallback storage: used when App Group is unavailable (e.g., simulator).